JuliaORS/IronMusic/README.md

 In addition to these shared attributes, songs have a genre and can be associated with an album.
 Albums, in turn, are collections of songs.

-On the other hand, podcasts have a season and episode number and an attribute of genre.
+On the other hand, podcasts have a season and episode number and an attribute of category.

 ## Class diagram
 ![Entity-Relationship Model](https://raw.githubusercontent.com/JuliaORS/IronMusic/master/assets/Entity-Relationship%20Model.png)